aaronpinero/calevents/README.md

 - event data is scraped from HTML (and not supplied as JSON) to create the array of event data; this allows the no-JavaScript fallback
 - date-range limited based on available event data
 - toggle between calendar view and list view
+- handle the display of events that span multiple days

 ## Rationale